cacttus/winfstools/README.md

 ### DirScan

 DirScan scans directories for changes and launches an executable, or file (of any kind) when it detects a filesystem change.
+This is similar to the AutoMove appliation, yet instead of moving files it executes a file.

 ### Flattener